OHIO and INDIANA

 Bruce Wheeler

-These photos were taken with a Nikon Coolpix 5700 digital camera.
+All shots taken with a Nikon Coolpix 5700

 www.maui-angels.com